vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 #### Review

-In this lab, you enhanced network security of Azure Spring Cloud apps by blocking connections to its public endpoints and adding a Web Application Firewall to filter incoming requests.
+In this lab, you enhanced network security of Azure Spring Apps applicationss by blocking connections to its public endpoints and adding a Web Application Firewall to filter incoming requests.